-The United States Department of Labor projects that job prospects for software developers will grow by 21% over the next 10 years.
-With information technology (IT) job opportunities on an upward trajectory, there has never been a better time to equip yourself with computer science skills.
-But what’s the best way to build those skills?
+The United States Department of Labor projects that job prospects for software developers will grow by 22% over the next 10 years.
+With information technology (IT) job opportunities on an upward trajectory, now is the time to equip yourself with computer science skills.
+But what’s the best way to build those?

-Since the inception of programming as a mainstream skill, the only skill-building option has been to invest time and money in a computer science (CS) degree program, but in the last eight years, technical certifications via independent code schools—also known as coding bootcamps—have offered would-be programmers a more affordable and efficient path forward.
+Since the inception of programming as a mainstream skill, the only skill-building option has been to invest time and money in a computer science (CS) degree program.
+Within the past decade, though, technical certifications via independent code schools—also known as coding bootcamps—offer would-be programmers a more affordable and efficient path forward.

 Knowing your options, you may be asking yourself, “What can I do with a computer science degree?” or “What can I do with a bootcamp certification?” and “Is there a difference in career options for the two paths?”
 It’s important to know that you can do a lot with either background.
 But to help you answer your questions in detail, this article will cover the following: